metadatacenter/cedar-docker-deploy/README.md

 ### 5. Incorporate environment variables and set useful CEDAR command aliases

-We have also created a set of useful aliases to execute and monitor CEDAR services.
+We have also created a set of useful aliases for commands that execute and monitor CEDAR services.
-These aliases will be used in the remainder of this guide.
+These command aliases will be used in the remainder of this guide.

 Open your ```~./bash_profile``` or ```~/.bashrc``` file (or equivalent) and add the following lines: